 Video Description Transcript

-The Future of learning is here
+The Future of Learning Has Arrived

-Markham Campus will embed York University in the heart of one of the most diverse and dynamic urban communities in the province and country.
+Markham Campus embeds York University in the heart of one of the most diverse and dynamic urban communities in the province and country.
 Academic programs and research will reflect the local economy, revolving around the core themes of technology and entrepreneurship and how they are driving innovation across all areas of knowledge and society.

 Discover Markham Campus